Tokta/SwipeableView/README.md

 # SwipeableView

-SwipeView to recreate the UITableViewRowAction.
+SwipeableView to recreate the UITableViewRowAction.
 You can customize every action with backgroundColor and UIImage easily.

 ![](SwipeDemo.gif)